suelioalencar/Two-Wheels-Inverted-Pendulum-with-Linear-Quadratic-Integral-Control-/README.md

 But, of course, i replace the Uno Board to a Wemos D1 R32 (Esp32).

-I did a controller using HTML, so you just need start the robot, see the IP and put it on a Web Browser.
+I did a controller (joystick) using HTML, so you just need start the robot, see the IP and put it on a Web Browser.
 I did too the same in python.